Azathothep/neongine/README.md

 In addition, neongine gives you the possibility to create systems for editor-only execution, using the `IEditorUpdateSystem` and `IEditorDrawSystem` interfaces.

-Implementing these interfaces require you to specify if you want the system to be active only in the editor's *edit mode* or also in the editor's *play mode* (for example, the `EditorDragSystem` lets you drag entities only in edit mode, but the `EditorCollisionVisualizer` shows you colliders shape both in edit and in play mode)
+Implementing these interfaces require you to specify if you want the system to be active only in the editor's *edit mode* or also in the editor's *play mode* (for example, the `EditorDragSystem` lets you drag entities only in edit mode, but the `EditorCollisionVisualizer` shows you colliders shape both in edit and in play mode).
 ```c#
 public bool ActiveInPlayMode { get; }
 ```

+We recommand you to create and load your editor-related content into the `EditorLoad` method of your `IGame` implementation.

 In any case, **editor systems won't run in the published build**.